UPDATE: The Swiss Legal System and Research

 - St. Gallen

-For access to (mainly free) online Swiss case law, the best website is the Swiss Federal Supreme Court website.
+For access to (the mainly free) online Swiss case law, the best website is the Swiss Federal Supreme Court website.

 In Switzerland, the ATF/BGE is technically the only official reporter.
 Most other case law reporters, such as “Praxis des Bundesgerichts”, “Journal des Tribunaux” and “La Semaine Judiciaire”, are “unofficial” but are widely used by most lawyers and judges.
 There are many case law reporters in print, ranging from cantonal reporters to topical reporters (see below under “National Law Journals”).

-The federal administrative authorities also publish their decisions in the collection called “Decisions of the Administrative Authorities of the Confederation (“Verwaltungspraxis der Bundesbehörden (VPB)”/“Jurisprudence des autorités administratives de la Confédération (JAAC)”).
-These decisions are available online.
+The federal administrative authorities also publish their decisions.
+Certain decisions issued between 1 January 2007 and 31 December 2017 can be found online in the collection called “Decisions of the Administrative Authorities of the Confederation” (“Verwaltungspraxis der Bundesbehörden (VPB)”/“Jurisprudence des autorités administratives de la Confédération (JAAC)”).
+Since 1 January 2018, the ministries and departments publish their decisions, guidelines, and interpretation aids of general relevance only on their respective websites.

 There are very few commercial providers of online law-related information in Switzerland that allow searching for information for a fee.
 The major Swiss online provider is Swisslex.
 This database provides access to extensive full-text Swiss case law searchable by keyword in various fields or segments within the judgments.
 This commercial database has much more depth and a much wider scope than what is available for free on the Swiss Federal Supreme Court website in addition to having full-text legislation, journals, textbooks and newspapers.